homearanya/active-escapes/src/pages/tours/pondo-voyager-hiking-trail.md

 templateKey: tour-page
 meta:
   title: Pondo Voyager Hiking Trail
   description: This 5 Day Hiking Voyage from Port Edward to Mbotyi, is the closest Wild Coast hike option to KZN and Gauteng.
 This hike packs an authentic mix of experience along a diverse route.
 Overnighting in a village homestay, eco-lodge, tented camps and local hotel.
+destination: wildcoast
+activity:
+  - name: hiking
+    featured: 4
+    listing:
+      image: ../../img/listing/WCH-voyager.jpg
+      title: Pondo Voyager Hiking Trail
+      subtitle: From Port Edward - Mbotyi
+      description: If driving from Gauteng or KZN, our 5 Day Pondo-Voyager, starting at Port Edward and finishing at Mbotyi, is a good option to consider.
+With accommodation in friendly homestay's, community-camps, nature reserves & more luxury lodge options in the latter half of the trail, this hike packs an authentic mix of experience along a diverse route.
+subActivity:
+  - hiking
 tourName: Pondo-Voyager Hiking Trail
 slug: pondo-voyager-hiking-trail
-featured: 5
-popular: 6
 featuredImage: ../../img/generic/PP-pondovoyager.jpg

 longDescription: